Spherical two-distance sets and eigenvalues of signed graphs: Third moment argument

 \begin{claim} The edges of every triangle in $G$ are all negative in $G^\pm$. \end{claim}

-\begin{claimproof}[Proof of \cref{claim:triangle}] Since the chromatic number of $G^\pm$ is finite, every signed triangle in $G^\pm$, other than the all negative one, contains $0$ or $2$ negative edges.
-In either case, the chromatic number of the singed triangle is $2$, hence its largest eigenvalue equals $\lambda_1(K_3) = 2$.
+\begin{claimproof}[Proof of \cref{claim:triangle}] Since $\chi(G^\pm)$ is finite, every signed triangle in $G^\pm$, other than the all negative one, contains $0$ or $2$ negative edges.
+In either case, the chromatic number of the signed triangle is $2$, hence its largest eigenvalue equals $\lambda_1(K_3) = 2$.
 However, every induced triangle of $G^\pm$ has largest eigenvalue at most $\sqrt{3}$. \end{claimproof}

 \begin{claim} If $G$ induces a star on $\set{v_0, v_1, v_2, v_3}$ centered at $v_0$, then $v_1, v_2, v_3$ are the only neighbors of $v_0$ in $G$, and moreover for every $w \neq v_0$ that is adjacent to at least one of $v_1, v_2, v_3$, exactly two of $v_1, v_2 ,v_3$ are adjacent to $w$ in $G$. \end{claim}